The top 10 keys to rolling out Salesforce Lightning in your sales organization.

 Give yourself a window to lock down budget.
 Factor in additional spend on things like financial incentives for successful implementation under deadline, 100% user adoption, and so forth.

-Beyond that, figure out ancillary and hidden costs based on the scope of your implementation.
+Beyond that, figure out ancillary and hidden costs based on the scope of your Salesforce Lightning implementation.
 These could include temporary setbacks to productivity, additional tools, implementation consultant fees, and so on.

 Once those are in place, set a meeting.
 Walk in.
 Utter these words: “We have decided as an organization to dedicate budget to financial incentives for each of you - tied to smooth rollout, high user buy-in, and impact on bottom-line.”
 You'll have your team's full attention.